December 1946 Bavarian state election

 The December 1946 Bavarian state election was held on 1 December 1946 to elect the members of the First Bavarian Landtag.
 The election came after the dissolution of the Bavarian Constituent Assembly after the passing of the Constitution, which stipulated that a democratically elected Landtag would elect the Minister-President.
 It saw Bavaria's first democratically chosen Minister-President since Heinrich Held.

+The Christian Social Union in Bavaria (CSU) has been the largest party in every election of the state parliament since 1946, as of 2026.

 Background

 Bavaria was completely occupied by American troops at the end of April 1945.
 General George S. Patton appointed Christian democrat Fritz Schäffer as interim Minister-President on 28 May 1945, before being dismissed by General Dwight D. Eisenhower on 28 September 1945 due to Schäffer's past anti-Semitic positions, and hiring of ex-Nazis within his administration.

 The ministry was then handed over to social democrat Wilhelm Hoegner, who oversaw the creation of a new Bavarian constitution in the spring and summer of 1946.
 To aid him, the Advisory State Committee was formed, with its members being appointed by the political parties or the state.
 The body was eventually dissolved, with direct elections being called for a Constituent State Assembly to oversee the passage of the Constitution.
 After the Constitution had been ratified by the State Assembly, the body was dissolved and elections were called for the first official Landtag since the Weimar Republic.
 On the same day of the Landtag elections, Bavaria held a plebiscite whether to affirm the newly written Constitution.